 - The collected cuttings should be examined and interpreted promptly after collection.

-- They will confirm an expected formation change or indicate an unexpected formation change, can aid the interpretation of penetration rate and torque changes, and can help discriminate between different causes of reduced penetration rate, e.g. bit wear versus harder rock.
+- They will confirm an expected or unexpected formation change, aid the interpretation of penetration rate and torque changes, and help discriminate between different causes of reduced penetration rate, e.g., bit wear versus harder rock.

-- The presence of large cavings can indicate mechanically induced wellbore instability problems and may indicate an increase in pore pressure gradient.
+- Large cavings can indicate mechanically induced wellbore instability problems and may indicate an increase in pore pressure gradient.
 The shape of cavings can help identify the mechanism that caused them to enter the well.
-The appropriate corrective action is influenced by the caving mechanism.
+The caving mechanism influences the appropriate corrective action.

 - The presence of rubber in the cuttings often indicates problems with the downhole motor.
-The presence of metal in the cuttings can indicate problems with the bit or downhole motor, or damage to the wellhead, casing or downhole equipment.
+The metal in the cuttings can indicate problems with the bit or downhole motor or damage to the wellhead, casing, or downhole equipment.

-- The lag time is the time for cuttings to be transported from the bit to the surface.
-The lag depth is the depth from which the cuttings originate, and not the bit depth when they reach the shale shakers.
-Both the lag time and depth should be calculated and updated as often as feasible, to avoid misinterpretation of the depth of the formation from which the cutting samples originated.
+- The lag time is when cuttings are transported from the bit to the surface.
+The lag depth is the depth from which the cuttings originate, not the bit depth when they reach the shale shakers.
+The lag time and depth should be calculated and updated as often as feasible to avoid misinterpretation of the formation depth from which the cutting samples originated.

-- The effects of high penetration rates and borehole instability on the depth resolution of cuttings should be considered when drawing conclusions from cuttings.
+- The effects of high penetration rates and borehole instability on the depth resolution of cuttings should be considered when concluding cuttings.

-- The impact of over-gauge hole on lag time and depth should be considered if there is any potential for hole enlargement.
+- The impact of the over-gauge holes on lag time and depth should be considered if there is any potential for hole enlargement.

-- Closely monitor shakers and drilling cuttings volume trend, in order to assess hole cleaning for better performance optimization.
+- Closely monitor shakers and drilling cuttings volume trend to assess hole cleaning for better performance optimization.